beppu/mad-scientists-lab/ta/indicators/README.md

 ### rsi.js

 RSI was the first indicator to implement the new streaming API.
-Since it uses W.ilder's SMMA which is very similar to an EMA in how it's calculated, it really wanted a streaming implementation for both speed and accuracy.
+Since it uses Wilder's SMMA which is very similar to an EMA in how it's calculated, it really wanted a streaming implementation for both speed and accuracy.

 ### ema.js